 Since its founding in 1974, Gerhardstein & Branch has been a small team of committed advocates changing the world in big ways.
 Partners Alphonse A. Gerhardstein and Jennifer L. Branch currently own and manage the firm.
 A current vita with a list of significant accomplishments is available for Alphonse A. Gerhardstein and Jennifer L. Branch.
 A 2009 public television interview of Mr. Gerhardstein provides more insight into several of his significant cases and his career path.

-The firm is able to handle its diverse caseload due to the hard work of associates Adam Gerhardstein (2013) and Janaya Trotter Bratton (2016), who practice in all areas of civil rights law.
+The firm is able to handle its diverse caseload in part due to the hard work of associate Caroline Hyatt (2018), who practices in all areas of civil rights law.
 The backbone of the firm are our two paralegals, Sydney Greathouse and Amy Moore.

 In 1978, Chessie moved to Wisconsin and Al Gerhardstein (NYU, Root-Tilden, ’76) joined, limiting his practice to employment law and discrimination cases, police misconduct and prisoner rights.
 He came with two years experience as a Reginald Heber Smith Fellow at the Legal Aid Society of Cincinnati.
 In 1986 he started representing the Planned Parenthood Association of Cincinnati and has since added reproductive freedom to his areas of expertise.
 Maggie Quinn left the practice to move out of town in 1981 and Trudy Rauh left her position as a law clerk to Chief Judge Edwards of the Sixth Circuit Court of Appeals to join Bob and Al. Trudy’s multi year work on the school desegregation case has had a lasting impact on the structure of the Cincinnati Public Schools.
 Trudy’s practice also consisted of family law and mediation, in addition to civil rights.
 She retired from Laufman, Rauh & Gerhardstein in 1998.

 In September 2004 Bob Laufman retired from the firm.
 The following January Jennifer and Paul became partners with Al, creating Gerhardstein Branch & Laufman Co.
 LPA.
-Bob Laufman remains of counsel.
+Bob Laufman remains of counsel, and his CV is available here.
 In September 2006 Paul Laufman left the firm to join forces with his friends at Laufman, Jenson & Napolitano Co.
 LLC.
 Thus, on September 1, 2006, the firm name changed to Gerhardstein & Branch Co.
 LPA.